-RADT MO1BL - RADIOGRAPHIC TECHNIQUE LAB I 1 UNIT
+RADT MO1BL - RADIOGRAPHIC TECHNIQUE LAB I

-Corequisites: RADT M01A, RADT M01AL, RADT M01B, and RADT M11
+Prerequisites: RADT M10A, RADT M10AL, and RADT M10B Corequisites: RADT M01A, RADT M01AL, RADT M01B, and RADT M11 Class Hours: 3 lab

 Provides basic knowledge in factors that govern and influence the production and recording of radiographic images.
 Class demonstrations and experiments are used to demonstrate application of theory learned in RADT M01B.
 Students perform basic quality control experiments.
+May be taken for a total of two (2) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU